Democratic Republic of the Congo Travel Insurance

 Documentation Required: Medical reports, proof of payment, evacuation authorization, security clearance documentation if applicable

-- Secure evacuation authorization from your insurer before any non-emergency medical evacuation, as claims are considered difficult and pre-approval is crucial
+- Obtain evacuation authorization from your insurer before any medical transport, as unauthorized evacuations may void claims

-- Contact your insurer immediately upon any medical incident, as coordinating evacuation from remote areas requires advance logistics and authorization
+- Contact your insurer immediately upon hospital admission, as evacuation authorization must be pre-approved for coverage

 Get Covered for Democratic Republic of the Congo